 What timing requirements apply when filing a notification?

-Although no deadline exists for filing a notification of a concentration of major importance, notifications must be notified before their implementation, following the conclusion of the relevant agreement or publication of the takeover or acquisition of a controlling interest.
+Although no deadline exists for filing a notification of a concentration of major importance, concentrations must be notified before their implementation, following the conclusion of the relevant agreement or the publication of the takeover or acquisition of a controlling interest.

 - to conclude an agreement; or

-- in the case of a takeover offer or an offer for the acquisition of a controlling interest, and following a public announcement of an intention or final decision, to make an offer.
+- make an offer for a takeover or the acquisition of a controlling interest, following a public announcement of the intention or final decision to make such offer.